Git Tags, Drone CI, and Watchtower — A Simple Deployment Pipeline

 latestfor Watchtower, the version tag for traceability, and the short commit SHA for debugging cache_from— pulls the previouslatestimage as cache so builds are fastbuild_args— passes the version into the build so the app knows what version it’s running- Secrets — registry credentials are stored in Drone’s secret manager, never in the YAML

 When I push a git tag, Drone picks it up, builds the Docker image, tags it three ways, and pushes it to the registry.
 That’s it.
+If you want to speed up the Docker build step itself, I wrote about writing Dockerfiles that build fast.

 Watchtower for Auto-Redeploy